GatorGauge/GatorGauge/README.md

 ### Token

-Github token allows the program to pull the repositories.
+GitHub token allows the program to pull the repositories.

 ### Project